-In the gluten free bread world, the description “good” is relative and the standard of good often deteriorates over time.
-Most come to accept that GF bread is not the same, focus their diets on other foods, and move on, but it does not have to be that way.
-Ok, I get that you don’t believe that.
+In the gluten-free bread world, the description “good” is relative and the standard of good often deteriorates over time.
+Most come to accept that gluten-free bread is not the same, focus their diets on other foods, and move on, but it does not have to be that way.
+Okay, I get that you don’t believe that.
 I’m sure each of you has been burned with such promises before, which is why we are putting our money where your mouth is.

 Pour muffin mix in bowl or mixer.

 2 ½ tsp dry active yeast (or 1 packet)

 2 T oil

 Mix well for 3 minutes.
 Pour in greased 8 ½ x 4 ½” loaf pan.
 Let rise ½ inch.
 DO NOT LET BATTER RISE TO THE TOP OF THE PAN.
 Bake in preheated 350˚ oven for 50 – 60 minutes, until internal temperature is 202-205˚.
 If lighter crust is desired cover bread lightly with foil about 30 minutes into baking.

 The 4 secrets to good Gluten-Free Bread are incorporated into the recipe, but here they are again.